Skip to main content

 Is AS 1668 compliance the same as CRAC maintenance?

-No. CRAC maintenance checks the cooling equipment.
-AS/NZS 1668.2 compliance checks whether the room ventilation approach is suitable and documented.
-In practice, both need to be reviewed together because poor ventilation or air paths can make a correctly serviced CRAC unit underperform.
+No. CRAC maintenance checks the cooling equipment, while AS/NZS 1668.2 compliance checks whether the room ventilation and outdoor air approach is suitable and documented.
+They need to be reviewed together, because poor ventilation, missing make-up air or wrong pressure relationships can make a correctly serviced CRAC unit underperform, and battery room ventilation is a safety issue in its own right.

 Need CRAC compliance checked?